MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Set-AzureRmDataLakeStoreItemExpiry.md

 ```

 ### -Expiration
-The absolute expiration time for the specified file.
+Specifies the absolute expiration time for the specified file.
 If no value or set to MaxValue, the file will never expire.

 ```yaml